Low calorie food is abundant in fast food restaurants, but calories are not your only consideration.

 Low Calorie Fast Food Tip #5 -- Order a la carte, avoid value meals.
 You’ll get exactly what you want and save money as well.
 McDonald’s hamburger, small fries and small iced tea is under $3 where I live.
 See Portion Perversions for more about portion sizes in restaurants and fast food joints.

 Here's a list of several fast food restaurants and sensible low calorie fast food selections.
-When you see menu items in red, it represents Best Low Calorie Sandwich for that restaurant.
+When you see menu items highlighted in yellow, it represents Best Low Calorie Sandwich for that restaurant.

 Order your Whopper without mayonnaise or cheese and knock off 250 calories.
 Whopper Jr. with Mayo is 330 calories less than a regular Whopper with Mayo.